mathieucarbou/YaSolR/docs/manual.md

 - `Subnet Mask`: the subnet mask to use for the network (usually `255.255.255.0`)
 - `DNS Server`: the DNS server to use for the router (usually the router IP address or `8.8.8.8`)

-> ##### IMPORTANT
->
+!!! warning

-> When using a board with Ethernet adapter, the static IP setting only applies to the Ethernet adapter, not the WiFi.
+    When using a board with Ethernet adapter, the static IP setting only applies to the Ethernet adapter, not the WiFi.
-> So if a WiFi SSID is configured to connect to, YaSolR will connect to the WiFi and will use DHCP to get an IP address.
+    So if a WiFi SSID is configured to connect to, YaSolR will connect to the WiFi and will use DHCP to get an IP address.
->
-> **ETH board users**: You are strongly advised to **set a fixed IP address in YaSolR Network config**.
+    **ETH board users**: You are strongly advised to **set a fixed IP address in YaSolR Network config**.
-> The reason is that the SafeBoot image uses another platform to make it tiny (not Arduino Core),
-> so the MAC address (and consequently IP address) might be different than YaSolR.
+    The reason is that the SafeBoot image uses another platform to make it tiny (not Arduino Core), so the MAC address (and consequently IP address) might be different than YaSolR.
-> So when restarting in SafeBoot mode, you will need to find the new IP address if you do not fix it.
+    So when restarting in SafeBoot mode, you will need to find the new IP address if you do not fix it.
-{: .block-important }

 #### Misc.
 Network Settings

 - `Hostname`: the hostname of the device, if you need to change it.
 - `Admin Password`: the password used to access (there is no password by default):
-  - Any Web page, including the [REST API](rest)
+  - Any Web page, including the [REST API](rest.md)
   - The Access Point when activated
   - The Captive Portal when the router restarts and no WiFi is available
 - `Stay in AP Mode`: whether to activate or not the Access Point mode: switching the button will ask the router to stay in AP mode after reboot.
   You will need to connect to its WiFi to access the dashboard again.

-> ##### IMPORTANT
->
+!!! warning

-> The username is always `admin`.
+    The username is always `admin`.
-> The password MUST be more than 8 characters long otherwise the device will fail to start AP mode or the Captive Portal for recovery if it needs to.
+    The password MUST be more than 8 characters long otherwise the device will fail to start AP mode or the Captive Portal for recovery if it needs to.
->
-{: .block-warning }

 ### NTP